The first months of membership set the stage for your relationship with new members.

 - Get personal.
 Personalize the member experience by presenting your members with content that is specific to their needs and interests.
 For example, offer up recommendations, such as job postings based on members’ certifications or CE course completions.
 Or, suggest discussion groups they might consider joining on your online community.
 You’ll win them over by demonstrating that you understand them and that you’re working to deliver value to them.

-TIP: Use YourMembership AMS to collect and analyze data about your members’ career stages, interests, and behaviors to provide them with more personalized communications.
+TIP: Use YourMembership association management software to collect and analyze data about your members’ career stages, interests, and behaviors to provide them with more personalized communications.

 - Use your virtual events.
 Now that virtual and hybrid events and other virtual engagement activities have become more of the norm than ever before, use your virtual events to make new members feel welcome, appreciated, and part of the organization.
 Some ideas: